N. Anbuchezhian: Politics

 Anbuchezhian was a member of the Dravida Munnetra Kazhagam (DMK) and was selected to contest the 1967 election for the 4th Lok Sabha as handpicked candidate directly by C. N. Annadurai, the founder of DMK.
 He was the first MP for the constituency who was not a member of the Indian National Congress (INC) party.
 He defeated the sitting Congress MP and Union Minister, T. S. Soundram, with a margin of over 100,000 votes.

-Subsequently, between 1971–1976, Anbuchezhian was also the Member of the Legislative Assembly for the Periyakulam state assembly constituency, after defeating Chinnasamy Chettai of the INC by a margin of 9,595 votes.
+Subsequently, between 1971 and 1976, Anbuchezhian was also the Member of the Legislative Assembly for the Periyakulam state assembly constituency, after defeating Chinnasamy Chettai of the INC by a margin of 9,595 votes.
 During the same period, he was elected chairman of the Batlagundu in Dindigul District, defeating INC candidate Radhakrishna Chettiar.
 Anbuchezhian was also elected as Panchayath President in his own village of Sekkapatti.